SARA HAWKINS ATTORNEY AT LAW, LLC PRIVACY NOTICE FOR CALIFORNIA CONSUMERS

 Deletion Request Rights

-You have the right to request that Sara F. Hawkins Attorney at Law, PC delete any of your Personal Information that we collected from you and retained, subject to certain exceptions.
+You have the right to request that Sara Hawkins Attorney at Law, LLC delete any of your Personal Information that we collected from you and retained, subject to certain exceptions.
 Once we receive and confirm your verifiable consumer request (see Exercising Access, Data Portability, and Deletion Rights), we will delete (and direct our service providers to delete) your Personal Information from our records, unless an exception applies.

 In accordance with the CCPA, we may deny your deletion request under certain circumstances, and will inform you of the basis for the denial, which may include, but is not limited to, if retaining the information is necessary for us or our service provider(s) to: